Simhyeon/cindex/README.md

 order*/
 SELECT * FROM table1 ORDER BY col1 DESC

+/* Same with previous commands but map header result */ SELECT * FROM table1 ORDER BY col1 DESC HMAP new_h,new_h2,new_h3

+/* -> Previous query result header with underbar substituted with whitespaces new h,new h2,new h3
+<-- Content goes here -->
+ */

 /* Select given columns from table where column's value is equal to given condition and also other column's value matches regex expression */ SELECT col1,col2 FROM table1 WHERE col1 = 10 AND col2 LIKE ^start